Great-Sun-Group/credex-core/merge_request.md

 # Implement Intuitive Test Runner for Credex API

-This merge request introduces a new, more flexible and intuitive testing system for the Credex API, with a focus on comprehensive testing of the Member module.
+This merge request introduces a new, more flexible and intuitive testing system for the Credex API, with a focus on comprehensive testing of the Member module and initial tests for the Account module.

 ## Summary of Changes